CMU-IDS-Fall-2022/assignment-3-cl_hw/writeup.md

 ## Design

 Define a goal by reviewing the dataset, then discover insights by asking various hypotheses and testing them out.
 ### Part1.
-The relationship between commuting zone(/state) and innovation
+The relationship between commuting zone & state and innovation rates
 We use a point chart to list states on the y-axis and the mean of grant_rate on the x-axis.
-This design helps audiences easily spot which state(s) has the highest average of grant rate.
-Then we pick the top three states to dig deeper from both invention quantity and invention quality (top cited) perspective.
+This design helps users easily spot which state(s) has the highest average grant rate.
+Then we pick the top three states to dig deeper from both invention quantity and invention quality (top 5% of patent citation) perspective.

 ### Part2.
-The relationship between the year of born and innovation
+The relationship between the year of birth and innovation
 We use multiple line charts to show the relationship between birth year and the average number of patents granted per individual.
 By adding age as the color category, this chart shows that 1963 is the year of birth with the most average number of grants, and inventors aged 40 are the most productive.
-Initially, I chose point chart instead of the line chart, but it isn't easy to find insights from many points.
+Initially, I chose point chart instead of the line chart, but it isn't easy to find insights from many data points.

+### Part3.
+The relationship between parent income and innovation

 ## Development